wwivbbs/docs/wwivnetlinux.md

-Setting up WWIVnet and subscribing to Subs isn't hard, but there are a few gotchas; mostly due to filename inconsistencies and having to use DOSEMU for some of the tools (NET37 and PPP)
+Setting up WWIVnet and subscribing to Subs isn't hard, but there are a few gotchas; mostly due to filename inconsistencies and having to use DOSEMU for some of the tools (NET38, et al)

 **STEP #1**  - Get a WWIVnet Node Number assigned.
 You will need the Node Number for several steps in this setup.